MicrosoftDocs/sdk-api/sdk-api-src/content/d3dcommon/nn-d3dcommon-id3ddestructionotifier.md

 req.assembly:
 req.type-library:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - ID3DDestructionNotifier
+ - d3dcommon/ID3DDestructionNotifier
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - D3DCommon.h
 api_name:
  - ID3DDestructionNotifier
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # ID3DDestructionNotifier interface

 ## -description

 <b>ID3DDestructionNotifier</b> is an interface that can be used to register for callbacks when a D3D Nano-COM object is destroyed.
 To acquire an instance of this interface, call <a href="windows/win32/api/unknwn/nf-unknwn-iunknown-queryinterface(refiid_void)"></a> on a D3D object with the **IID** of **ID3DDestructionNotifier**.